SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network/README.md

 Their earlier paper discussed the design, implementation, and testing of their flood-messaging network.
 The citation and link to their paper is: Branch, P., Li, B., Zhao, K. (2020) A LoRa-Based Linear Sensor Network for Location Data in Underground Mining.
 MDPI, Telecom, 1(2), 68-79, https://www.mdpi.com/2673-4001/1/2/6.

 # Files

+* EncryptDecrypt.zip: Demonstrates how to add AES encryption/decryption to ArduinoUno/Dragino microcontroller/transceiver units.

 # License